anhydrous99/VmobiVision/docs/source/index.rst

 One of the qoals is to have all models quantized and trained with `quantization-aware training
 <https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/quantize>`_ for use with edge-TPUs.

-Currently, both models are quantized and can run on edge TPUs but that code would need to be written and the models converted.
+Currently, both models are quantized and can run on edge TPUs but that code would need to be written.
 Please see recent commits on the model's github repository <https://github.com/anhydrous99/EAST>.
 If you find an issue, bug, or have a feature request please submit an issue on this project's github repository
 <https://github.com/anhydrous99/Vmobi>.